Sovereign immunity: United States

-In some situations, sovereign immunity may have been waived by law.
+In some situations, sovereign immunity may have been waived by law, for example allowing lawsuits to enforce constitutional rights (such as requiring compensation for seized property) or specific legal requirements (like government projects that must perform environmental studies).
+This permits lawsuits against the government as a legal person, or against specific government officials in their official capacity (meaning they are not personally liable, but they are named in lawsuits, and the next occupant of the office would inherit the lawsuit).

-Judicial immunity is a specific form of absolute immunity.
+Government employees as individuals may be covered by either type, depending on their function.
+Police generally enjoy qualified immunity; judicial immunity is a specific form of absolute immunity that applies to judges.

 Federal sovereign immunity

 The federal government of the United States has sovereign immunity and may not be sued anywhere in the United States unless it has waived its immunity or consented to suit.
 The United States has waived sovereign immunity to a limited extent, mainly through the Federal Tort Claims Act, which waives the immunity if a tortious act of a federal employee causes damage, and the Tucker Act, which waives the immunity over claims arising out of contracts to which the federal government is a party.
-The United States as a sovereign is immune from suit unless it unequivocally consents to being sued.
+As a sovereign, the United States is immune from suit unless it unequivocally consents to being sued.
 The United States Supreme Court in Price v.
-United States observed: "It is an axiom of our jurisprudence.
+United States and Osage Indians observed: "It is an axiom of our jurisprudence.
 The government is not liable to suit unless it consents thereto, and its liability in suit cannot be extended beyond the plain language of the statute authorizing it."
-Price v.
-United States, 174 U.S. 373, 375-76 (1899).